top of page

 Traditionally, Lake Washington Boulevard has always been open to everyone except on “Bicycle Sundays” when the 3-mile stretch from Mount Baker Beach to Seward Park was closed to drivers on select Sundays between May and September.
 For over 50 years, “Bicycle Sundays” were held on approximately 12 days per year ONLY and ran from 10am-6pm.

 In 2020, with the City shut down for COVID, traffic across Seattle dropped by more than half.
-All indoor and many outdoor recreational venues were shuttered, and with so few cars on the road, LWB was temporarily closed to through-traffic in order to provide more space for socially-distanced recreation.
+All indoor and many outdoor recreational venues were shuttered, and with so few cars on the road, LWB was temporarily closed to through traffic in order to provide more space for socially-distanced recreation.
 It was the longest stretch of road that the city completely closed off to drivers during COVID.

 LWB was reopened to drivers in the fall of 2020 but now there were new closures on holiday weekends and during school breaks, continuing through 2021.
 Bicycle Sundays had also morphed into Bicycle Weekends that ran from Friday to Monday, and this continued in 2022.